 5. How can ILPA members access the benchmark?

-Members can access the benchmark by logging in here.
+Members can access the benchmark by logging in here and choosing from the dropdown menu at the top of the page.

 6. How will ILPA members be notified that the newest benchmark reports have been released?